 - 1 teaspoon dried oregano

-- 2 12 ounce packages fresh ravioli (I used one package of mushroom ravioli and one package of cheese ravioli)
+- 2 12 ounce fresh ravioli I used one package of mushroom ravioli and one package of cheese ravioli

 - Heat a large skillet over medium-high heat.